w95wayne10/Toy_Box/README.md

 # Toy_Box
-Some idea creating in AM/CS/DS class
+Some idea creating in class or lab

 ## 2016/11/08_CS_NN
 dataset: